as2305/OpenBodyCalc/README.md

 # OpenBodyCalc

 OpenBodyCalc is a body metric calculator built using Python.
-It uses CustomTkitner for GUI.
+It uses CustomTkinter for GUI.
 It can calculate the following:

 1. **Body Mass Index (BMI)**: BMI is determined by dividing a person's weight in kilograms twice by their height in meters.